 There is also a simple illustration of the food categories in a low carb lifestyle, indicating the types of food in each category.
 This dispels the myth that eating LCHF is in anyway a ‘restricted diet’.

 People sometimes refer to a “low carb diet” as if it were a single entity, but there are many types of low carb diets ranging from moderate low carb (130 g carbs) to ketogenic diets (5-10% net carbs).
+Even amongst low carb or ketogenic diets, there are low carb high fat diets, low carb high protein diets as well as Low Carb High Protein in weight loss and High Carb High fat in maintenance.

 This article titled American Diabetes Association Approves Low Carb Diets for Weight Loss explains the basics of a moderate low carb diets (130 g carbs) which is approved by the American Diabetic Association as a weight-loss option for Diabetics.